-In this subsection, we assess the contributions of specific forcing agents to France-averaged temperature change with respect

-- 290 to the 1850-1900 baseline period, consistent with IPCC AR6.
+In this subsection, we assess the contributions of specific forcing agents to France-averaged temperature change with respect to the 1850-1900 baseline period, consistent with IPCC AR6.
 The rationale behind this choice is as follows.
-Unlike the total forced contribution (ALL), model experiments suggest that both GHGs and OA have induced noticeable temperature changes as early as the late 19th century or early 20th century (Figure 3A).
-In this respect, considering a preindustrial baseline avoids finding an aerosols-induced warming resulting from today atmospheric concentrations being lower than over the baseline. - We find that the regional warming to date since the pre-industrial (i.e., 2020 wrt 1850-1900) of 1.63 [1.36 to 1.91] °C is almost entirely due to the human influence (ANT), of 1.58 [1.31 to 1.85] °C (Figure 3B).
-The natural forcings are assessed to have a very small contribution of 0.06 [0.03 to 0.09] °C. The GHG-induced warming is assessed to be 1.94 [1.32 to 2.56] °C, partly offset by a cooling induced by other anthropogenic forcings of -0.36 [-0.90 to +0.18] °C, among which aerosols play a dominant role.
-Noticeably, the uncertainty on the GHG and OA contributions is larger than that on the total ANT or ALL responses. - Figure 3A reveals that the GHG and OA contributions canceled each other remarkably well prior to 1970.
-Both contributions explain about 0.5°C of mean temperature change over that period, leading to a small ANT signal.
-Several volcanic eruptions occurring in the second half of the 20th century also contributed to partly offset the GHG-induced warming, keeping the ALL warming below +0.5°C until the very late 20th century.
-The partial recovery from the aerosol cooling (over the last 40-yr) and the recovery from volcanic induced cooling then contributed to a very rapid warming over the last 30-yr.
-This combination of forcings explains why Western Europe as a whole has experienced a very abrupt warming over the last decades, while showing - little or no sign of a changing climate previously (e.g., Sippel et al., 2020).
+Unlike the total forced contribution (ALL), model experiments suggest that both GHGs and OA induced noticeable temperature changes as early as the late 19th century or early 20th century (Fig. 3a).
+In this respect, considering a preindustrial baseline avoids finding an aerosol-induced warming resulting from today's atmospheric concentrations being lower than over the baseline.

+We find that the regional warming to date since the preindustrial (i.e., 2020 with respect to 1850-1900) of 1.63 [1.36 to 1.91] $^{\circ}$ C is almost entirely due to the human influence (ANT): 1.58 [1.31 to 1.85] $^{\circ}$ C (Fig. 3b).
+The natural forcings are assessed to have a very small contribution of 0.06 [0.03 to 0.09] $^{\circ}$ C. The GHG-induced warming is assessed to be 1.94 [1.32 to 2.56] $^{\circ}$ C, partly offset by a cooling induced by other anthropogenic forcings of -0.36 [-0.90 to +0.18] $^{\circ}$ C, among which aerosols play a dominant role.
+Noticeably, the uncertainty in the GHG and OA contributions is larger than that in the total ANT or ALL responses.

+Figure 3a reveals that the GHG and OA contributions canceled each other remarkably well prior to 1970.
+Both contributions explain about 0.5 °C of mean temperature change over that period, leading to a small ANT signal.
+Several volcanic eruptions occurring in the second half of the 20th century also contributed to partly offsetting the GHG-induced warming, keeping the ALL warming below +0.5 °C until the very late 20th century.
+The partial recovery from the aerosol cooling (over the last 40 years) and the recovery from volcanic-induced cooling then contributed to a very rapid warming over the last 30 years.
+This combination of forcings explains why western Europe as a whole has experienced a very abrupt warming over the last decades, while showing little or no sign of a changing climate previously (e.g., Sippel et al., 2020).

-The analysis of external forcing contributions to the 2010-2019 warming rate (Figure 3C) suggests that the current warming rate is 0.36 [0.27 to 0.45] °C/decade - meaning +0.1°C of warming every 3 years.
+The analysis of external forcing contributions to the 2010-2019 warming rate (Fig. 3c) suggests that the current warming rate is 0.36 [0.27 to 0.45] °C per decade, meaning +0.1 °C of warming every 3 years.
 Again, this trend is assessed to be entirely human-induced, as the contribution from natural forcings is very small.
-However, we warn that the exact quantification of NAT-
+However, we give the warning that the exact quantification of the NAT-induced warming rate over this particular period is sensitive to the assumed NAT forcings in SSP scenarios (SSP2-4.5 is used after 2014 in CMIP6 historical simulations, as observed NAT forcing time series were not available at the time simulations were made) and should be taken with caution.
+Inter-